Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 BingeBuster is a project I'm creating individually as a tool to prove my knowledge this semester.
 More information can be found [here](https://github.com/Portfolio-Advanced-software/BingeBuster-WebUI)

 #### Explore user requirements
 I will developing this product for my own use so I created user stories based on my own preferences.
 These stories can be found [here](https://github.com/Portfolio-Advanced-software/.github/blob/main/BingeBuster/User%20stories%20BingeBuster.md).
-Based on the user stories and my requirements I selected the following criteria:
+Based on the user stories and my requirements I added the importances of each criteria for this project by using points (more points means more important):

+##### Scalability (2 points)
+This platform will be build around the design of scalability meaning it's very important that the type of communication is also scalable and will not be a bottleneck in this application.

+##### Performance ()

+##### Reliability ()

+##### Maintainability (1 point)

+##### Security (1 point)
+While security is always important it won't be as important, because the messaging that will occur is mostly with non sensitive information.

+##### Flexibility ()

+##### Costs (2 points)
+I have to implement this on my own therefore the costs will be important.
+I don't have any budget.